-A graduate of the RNS diploma program in 2002, Moralea was the founder of the Devonian Volunteer group, dedicated to removing invasive species in Devonian Regional Park for the past 17 years and served as a member of the Metchosin Environmental Select Committee for 14 years.
+A graduate of the RNS diploma program in 2002, Moralea was the founder of the Devonian Volunteer Group, dedicated to removing invasive species in Devonian Regional Park for the past 17 years.
+She also served as a member of the Metchosin Environmental Select Committee for 14 years.
 Moralea lived by her philosophy that “any decision I make has been, and always will be, filtered for its effect on the environment.”

 “I never got the opportunity to meet Moralea, but I am learning about her through the amazing work that she did, and through people whose lives she touched.
 I am honoured to be able to participate in a capstone project that has so much meaning to the local community and to the people who knew Moralea."